-- This Plan provides the framework for planning a response to a wildfire by selecting fire management options based on land use patterns, values to be protected, and resource objectives.
-General incident management considerations include: - Lightning-caused wildfires are an important component of the boreal forest and arctic tundra ecosystems, and the complete exclusion of these fires is neither ecologically sound nor economically feasible. - Human-caused wildfires often pose a threat to values and public safety; therefore, response planning should provide for appropriate prevention, education, restriction, and community assistance plans and programs. - In many areas of Alaska, subdivisions and residential areas are expanding into previously undeveloped areas. - The natural role of fire in the environment must be tempered by the need to protect human life and health, qualifying property, and valued natural and cultural resources. - Well-trained, well-equipped, and adequately funded fire-related resources are essential to maintain public safety and public confidence in the fire management programs and to provide cost effective suppression.
+This Plan provides the framework for planning a response to a wildfire by selecting fire management options based on land use patterns, values to be protected, and resource objectives.
+General incident management considerations include:

+- Lightning-caused wildfires are an important component of the boreal forest and arctic tundra ecosystems, and the complete exclusion of these fires is neither ecologically sound nor economically feasible. - Human-caused wildfires often pose a threat to values and public safety; therefore, response planning should provide for appropriate prevention, education, restriction, and community assistance plans and programs. - In many areas of Alaska, subdivisions and residential areas are expanding into previously undeveloped areas. - The natural role of fire in the environment must be tempered by the need to protect human life and health, qualifying property, and valued natural and cultural resources.